Sujay Jaswa on How to Grow Your Early-Stage Business

 Sujay Jaswa was a principal at New Enterprise Associates before joining Dropbox.
 At Dropbox, Sujay created and led Dropbox’s global business and global finance organizations, including 20 acquisitions, and hired 500 employees in seven global offices.
 Now, Sujay is the managing partner at WndrCo, a holding company that invests in, acquires, develops, and operates consumer technology businesses.
-Here, he gives us insight into growing an early-stage business.
+Here, he gives us insight into how to scale your business successfully.

 How did you get to Dropbox? [:53]